KurinAlex/SocialMediaAnalysisService/README.md

 ### Data Providers

-Data Providers are the classes, inherited from DataProvider class, which declares two useful methods:
+Data Providers are the classes, inherited from DataProvider class, which declares two useful methods that are used for retrieving data for NLP analysis and RSS Feed accordingly:

 ```
 def load_data(